Set in its own grassy park within a eucalyptus grove, St. Peter’s is a picturesque interdenominational chapel.

-Built in 1901 under the guidance of Chaplain McAlister, it’s the oldest naval chapel in the United States.
+Built in 1901 under the guidance of Chaplain Adam McAlister, it’s the oldest naval chapel in the United States.
 A classic example of Victorian Gothic architecture with its tidy brown shingle, cream-colored trim, steep pitched roof and a soaring octagonal spire, it has charm and history inside and out.

 One of the largest collections of Tiffany glass under one roof is represented by the Chapel’s 29 exquisite stained-glass windows, which fill the intimate interior with a soft rosy light.
 The windows were installed over a twenty-five year period (1905-30) to honor individuals and groups such as the “Women of the Navy and Marines.”
-There is a window dedicated to McAlister and one depicts Sir Galahad, who, when illuminated, becomes the ultimate knight in shining armor.
+There is a window dedicated to McAlister and one depicts Sir Galahad, which, when illuminated, becomes the ultimate knight in shining armor.
 Twenty-five of the windows are known to be from the Tiffany Studios, one (dedicated to “Women of the Navy and Marine Corps”) by the Cummings Studios of San Francisco, and three (the Triptych facing Walnut Avenue) from Ingerson and Glaser of San Francisco.

 The lovely setting is perfect for formal photos and its only a short trip back down Walnut Avenue to Officers Row for a festive reception.

-Each Christmas since 1996 the Foundation has presented a concert and sing-along at the Chapel; details are announced through the Museum Web site, well in advance of the event.For more information about the Chapel, see a recent Sacramento Bee article by PaulMcHugh.
+Each Christmas since 1996 the Foundation has presented a concert and sing-along at the Chapel; details are announced through the Museum Web site, well in advance of the event.